Blosc/blogsite/posts/blosc2-first-beta.rst

 | |lz4-no-ipp| | |lz4-ipp|    |
 +--------------+--------------+

 In the plots above we see a couple of things: 1) the IPP/LZ4 functions can compress *more* than regular LZ4, and 2) they are quite a bit *faster* than regular LZ4.
-As alwways, take these plots with a grain of salt, as actual datasets will see more similar compression ratios and speed (but still, the difference can be significant).
-Of course, IPP/LZ4 should generate LZ4 chunks that are completely compatible with the opriginal LZ4 library (but in case you detect any incompatibility, please shout!).
+As always, take these plots with a grain of salt, as actual datasets will see more similar compression ratios and speed (but still, the difference can be significant).
+Of course, IPP/LZ4 should generate LZ4 chunks that are completely compatible with the original LZ4 library (but in case you detect any incompatibility, please shout!).

 C-Blosc2 beta.1 comes with support for LZ4/IPP out-of-the-box, that is, if IPP is detected in the system, its optimized LZ4 functions are automatically linked and used with the Blosc2 library.
 If, for portability or other reasons, you don't want to create a Blosc2 library that is linked with Intel IPP, you can disable support for it passing the `-DDEACTIVATE_IPP=ON` to cmake.
 In the future, we surely may give support for other optimized codecs in IPP too (Zstd would be an excellent candidate).